The-w0rst/grimmbot/README.md

 - `?pounce [@user]` – pounce on someone unexpectedly.
 - `?nap` – announce that Curse is taking a nap.

+### Gifts and curse protection
+Interacting with Grimm (`!` commands) or Bloom (`*` commands) now builds up favor.
+Users who chat with them frequently receive positive gifts once per day and are granted a special role – **Grimm's Shield** or **Bloom's Blessing** – that stops Curse from selecting them when he chooses a daily target.
+Ignore the goons for too long and the gifts turn sour, stripping that protection.

 ### Additional cogs
 - `trivia` – play a quick trivia round.
 - `kick/ban` – moderation commands restricted to users with the appropriate permissions.